INSTANT VIEW-Bundesbank President Weidmann quits | Business

 "Weidmann will still be there when the ECB council decides on 16 December by how much it will scale up the standard APP asset purchases and make them more flexible upon the likely end of - or phasing out of - its pandemic emergency purchases (PEPP) from April 2022 onwards."
 LOUIS HARREAU, EURO ZONE ECONOMIST AND ECB STRATEGIST, CREDIT AGRICOLE, PARIS

 "For me, there are two specific events that will leave a negative mark in Jens Weidmann's legacy: the reaction to the OMT (public opposition, and testimony at the German Constitutional Court.
-Not only it hurt the programme but it highlighted the dissensions at the ECB, weakening the overall credibility of the ECB.
-Same in September 2019, when he publicly opposed to the new APP (asset purchase programme).
-"Nevertheless, and more importantly, for me Jens Weidmann has had a way more balanced approach than previous German central bankers: he tolerated the APP, he supported the PEPP, and has had overall a 'constructive' opposition to the accommodative monetary policy.
+Not only did it hurt the program but it highlighted the dissensions at the ECB, weakening the overall credibility of the ECB.
+Same in September 2019, when he publicly opposed the new APP (asset purchase program).
+"Nevertheless, and more importantly, for me, Jens Weidmann has had a way more balanced approach than previous German central bankers: he tolerated the APP, he supported the PEPP, and has had overall a 'constructive' opposition to the accommodative monetary policy.
 And the fact that most of the time, he remained constructive, despite his opposition, allowed the ECB to be more proactive and more efficient."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)